February 3, 2020

 For many homeowners, a major benefit of wireless home security cameras has nothing to do with catching thieves.
 When they are linked to a smart home security system, wireless cameras also offer a unique opportunity to keep an eye on pets and loved ones inside the house.
 They provide peace of mind by enabling homeowners to see and speak to kids home alone after school, check on elderly parents, calm anxious pets with the sound of their voice, or monitor unsupervised workers such as nannies or cleaning crews.

-wireless home security cameras can help prevent crime—and catch criminals if
+Visible wireless home security cameras can help prevent crime—and catch criminals if one has been committed

 Wireless home security cameras are a proven method for deterring or catching thieves.
 When criminals target a home, cameras and a smart security system stand as the first line of defense, alerting homeowners about crimes in progress and capturing clear evidence that significantly improves the chances that perpetrators will be caught and punished.